Anthonvg/public-ip/README.md

-# Who is my public ip and User-agent
+# What is my public ip and User-agent

 Basic project to test proxy ips with all http methods.